isaacnmm/pestpolicy-hugo2XX/content/posts/does-windex-kill-spiders/index.md

 concentration of ammonia
 .
 If the concentration is high, it will kill them faster.
 But, if it is lower, it will take a little longer for them to die.
 The size and age of the spider will also affect how long it takes to kill it.
 The older they are, the more time Windex needs to take effect on them.
-- For example, household Windex usually contains a small concentration�of ammonia[0.05 to 0.1 (5% - 10%)](https://www.immaculatejanitorialservices.com/2012/03/windex-not-just-for-cleaning-glass/), which will kill baby spiders and eggs - this may not kill large spiders instantly on contact.
+- For example, household Windex usually contains a small concentrationof ammonia[0.05 to 0.1 (5% - 10%)](https://www.immaculatejanitorialservices.com/2012/03/windex-not-just-for-cleaning-glass/), which will kill baby spiders and eggs - this may not kill large spiders instantly on contact.
 The concentration of ammonia in Windex can be increased by adding more or less water to it.
 This will speed up the process, but increase cost and housekeeping time.)
 ### **2. Area Sprayed (**sq. feet)
 It takes more than one can/bottle of Windex to cover a large area of the spiders(more than 200sq feet) and kill or exterminate the spiders and their eggs.